The armoured car which escorted General Michael Collins on the day he was shot at Béal na mBláth has been restored.

 Lieutenant General Sean McCann Chief of Staff of the Defence Forces comments on the importance of restoring the vehicle for future generations.
 It is also envisaged that Sliabh na mBan will play an important role in the 1916 Centenary Commemorations.

-An RTÉ News report by Joe O'Brien broadcast on 3 September 2011.
+An RTÉ News report broadcast on 3 September 2011.
+The reporter is Joe O'Brien.